antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

 # 3 - Rupture areas and slip distributions

-To start the computation of the rupture areas, in the folder *bin*, run the MATLAB script *Rupture_areas_OF.m*
+To start the computation of the rupture areas, in the folder *bin/*, run the MATLAB script *Rupture_areas_OF.m*

 it can be also run typing: